WaleedAlsafari/CloudOrch-To-Do/README.md

 1. Install the **Azure VPN Client** app from Microsoft Store
 1. Open the created **Virtual Network Gateway**.
 2. Navigate to **Point-to-site configuration** → **Download VPN client**.
-3. Install the client on your device and connect securely to your VNet.
+3. After installation completed, extract the zipped file.
+4. Open the **Azure VPN Client** app, click the **+** sign and select **import**
+5. Navigate and select "azurevpnconfig" file.
+6. Click save and then you can connect successfully to VPN.
+7. Laslty you can ssh to any vm server you want to configure.

 ---